nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given dog/owner/program ID is invalid/not specified.
+The given dog/owner/program ID is invalid or not specified.

     * 1a1.
 Pawbook shows an error message.
     * 1a2.
-User enters correct dog/owner/program ID.
+User supplies the corrected dog/owner/program ID.

       Use case resumes at step 2.

-**Use case: UC05 - List**
+**Use case: UC03 - List**

 **MSS**

-1. User requests to list dogs of a particular program.
+1. User requests to list dogs with a given tag.
 2. Pawbook lists the related dogs.

     Use case ends.

-**Extensions**

-* 1a.
-The given program name is invalid/not specified.

-    * 1a1.
-Pawbook shows an error message.
-    * 1a2.
-User enters correct program name.

-      Use case resumes at step 2.

-* 1b.
-The class name is invalid/not specified.

-    * 1b1.
-Pawbook shows an error message.
-    * 1b2.
-User enters correct class name.

-      Use case resumes at step 2.

-* 1c.
-Dog breed is not specified.

-    * 1c1.
-Pawbook shows an error message.
-    * 1c2.
-User enters correct dog breed.

-      Use case resumes at step 2.

-* 1d.
-Tag is not specified.

-    * 1d1.
-Pawbook shows an error message.
-    * 1d2.
-User enters correct tag.

-      Use case resumes at step 2.

-**Use case: UC06 - Enrol dog to a program**
+**Use case: UC04 - Enrol dog to a program**

 **MSS**